 Antibiotic concentrations

-Fourteen of nineteen antibiotics were detected in all samples (Fig. 2), with SIZ, SDD, CIP, OFX and TILM not detected in any samples (Table S2).
+Fourteen of nineteen target antibiotics were detected in all samples (Fig. 2), with SIZ, SDD, CIP, OFX and TILM not detected in any samples (Table S2).
 Among different classes of antibiotics, sulfonamides showed the highest detection frequencies (61.3%) and aminoglycosides (not detected) the lowest in all samples.
 The detection frequencies of tetracyclines, β-lactams, macrolides and quinolones were 29.2%, 64.6%, 45.1% and 16.7%, respectively.
 For sulfonamides, SMX and SMM could be found in all samples, and SDZ with a high detection rate of 95.8%.
 SMP and SCP could be detected more frequently in November and February than in May.
-Both OTC and CTC had a low detection, but interestingly, CTC was found to be of high concentration in February.
+Both OTC and CTC had low detection frequencies in February, but very differently, the concentration of CTC (36.32 ng/L) was over 44 times higher than that of OTC (0.81 ng/L).
 For β-lactams, PenG could be detected in all samples while the detection frequency of AMC was only 29.2%.
 The detection frequencies of macrolides were CLA (58.3%) > AZM (54.2%) > SPM (20.8%).
-Among quinolones, almost only ENR could be detected in November and May.
+For quinolones, ENR could be detected in November (1.94 ng/L) and May (2.22 ng/L) and FLX can be only detected in site S8 in November (4.5 ng/L).
 The AZM and CTC were barely detected in November but were frequently present in February.
-Quite the opposite, the SPM, ENR and OTC were detected in February more frequently in November.
+Quite the opposite, the SPM, ENR and OTC were detected in November more frequently in February.

-The mean concentrations of SMX, SDZ and SMM (25.07 ng/L, 1.30 ng/L, 3.82 ng/L) in November, (3.07 ng/L, 2.16 ng/L, 7.97 ng/L) in February and (5.79 ng/L, 2.31 ng/L, 3.37 ng/L) in MayThe mean concentration of CTC in February (34.3 ng/L) was the highest among all antibiotics.
+The mean concentration of SMX was much higher in November (25.07 ng/L) than in February (3.07 ng/L) and May (5.79 ng/L), while the average contents of SDZ and SMM were close in all three sampling time.
 The concentration of PenG in November (18.37 ng/L) was significantly higher than those in February (1.14 ng/L) and May (4.33 ng/L).
-AZM and CLA were almost only detected in February (9.39 ng/L, 5.98 ng/L) and May (1.49 ng/L, 6.51 ng/L).
-The ENR was always in a low residue ranging from ND to 4.83 ng/L. The SMX and PenG were much higher in November than the other two sampling months.
+AZM and CLA were only detected in February (9.39 ng/L, 5.98 ng/L) and May (1.49 ng/L, 6.51 ng/L).
+The ENR was always in a low residue ranging from ND to 4.83 ng/L. The SMX and PenG were much higher in November than the other two sampling activities.
 For the detection frequencies and concentrations, the SMX, SMM and PenG were dominant antibiotic residues.